-1.Field of Use
+1. Field of Use

-This invention relates generally to a method for presenting applications in a distributed processing, interactive computer network intended to provide very large numbers of simultaneous users; e.g. millions, access to an interactive service having large numbers; e.g., thousands, of applications which include pre-created, interactive text/graphic sessions; and more particularly, to a method for presenting applications, the method featuring step for generating a screen display at respective user reception systems, the screen display including a plurality of partitions for concurrently presenting at least a user-requested application and a group of command functions for managing the display, the group of command functions including a subgroup of functions for randomly selecting applications for display with a variety of different procedures, the method also including steps for opening and closing windows on the display for presenting data relating to the displayed applications, and further partitions for concurrently displaying, for example, an additional application which may include advertising.
+This invention relates generally to a distributed processing, interactive computer network intended to provide very large numbers of simultaneous users; e.g. millions, access to an interactive service having large numbers; e.g., thousands, 20 of applications which include pre-created, interactive text/ graphic sessions; and more particularly, to a method for presenting advertising to service users during interactive sessions, the method featuring steps for presenting advertising concurrently with applications, the advertising being 25 organized as data which is stored for presentation and replenished at the user sites so as to minimize interference with retrieval and presentation of application data; the method also featuring steps for individualizing the advertising presented based on user characterizations defined by 30 service interaction and/or other data such as user demographics and geographical location.

-Prior Art
+2. Prior Art

 Interactive computer networks are not new.
-Traditionally they have included conventional, hierarchical architectures wherein a central, host computer responds to the information requests of multiple users.
-An illustration would be a time- 40 sharing network in which multiple users, each at a remote terminal, log onto a host that provides data and software resource for sequentially receiving user data processing requests, executing them and supplying responses back to the users.
+Traditionally they have included conventional, hierarchical architectures 35 wherein a central, host computer responds to the information requests of multiple users.
+An illustration would be a timesharing network in which multiple users, each at a remote terminal, log onto a host that provides data and software resource for sequentially receiving user data processing 40 requests, executing them and supplying responses back to the users.

 While such networks have been successful in making the processing power of large computers available to many users, problems have existed with them.
-For example, in such networks, the host has been required to satisfy all the user data processing requests.
-As a result, processing bottle- 50 necks arise at the host that cause network slowdowns and compel expansion in computing resources; i.e., bigger and more complex computer facilities, where response times are sought to be held low in the face of increasing user populations.
+For example, in 45 such networks, the host has been required to satisfy all the user data processing requests.
+As a result, processing bottlenecks arise at the host that cause network slowdowns and compel expansion in computing resources; i.e., bigger and more complex computer facilities, where response times are 50 sought to be held low in the face of increasing user populations.

-Host size and complexity, however, are liabilities for interactive networks recently introduced to offer large numbers of the public access to transactional services such as home shopping, banking, and investment maintenance, as well as informational services concerning entertainment, 60 business and personal matters.
-As can be appreciated, commercial interactive networks will have to provide attractive services at low cost and with minimal response times in order to be successful.
-Unlike military and governmental networks where, because of the compulsory nature of the 65 service performed, costs, content and efficiency are of secondary concern, in commercial services, since use is predominantly elective, and paid for by the consumer, costs will have to be held low, content made interesting and response times reduced in order to attract and hold both users who would subscribe to the service and merchandisers who 5 would rely on it as a channel of distribution for their good and services.
+Host size and complexity, however, are liabilities for interactive networks recently introduced to offer large numhome shopping, banking, and investment maintenance, as well as informational services concerning entertainment, business and personal matters.
+As can be appreciated, commercial interactive networks will have to provide attractive services at low cost and with minimal response times in 60 order to be successful.
+Unlike military and governmental networks where, because of the compulsory nature of the service performed, costs, content and efficiency are of secondary concern, in commercial services, since use is predominantly elective, and paid for by the consumer, costs will 65 have to be held low, content made interesting and response times reduced in order to attract and hold both users who would subscribe to the service and merchandisers who would rely on it as a channel of distribution for their good and services.
+Accordingly, if the service delivery system is allowed to increase in size and complexity, either unchecked or unsubsidized, higher use costs would have to be charged to recover the larger capital and operating expenses, with the negatively, spiralling effect that fewer users could be attracted and be available over which to spread the costs for sustaining the service.